Valendra07/Business-Insight-360/README.md

 - Setting up personal gateway to set up the auto refresh of data
 - PowerBi App creation
 - Collaboration, workspace, access permissions in PowerBi services
-- And more 😅

-## GitHub

-- Uploading Large size files using GitHub LFS
-- Tracking the particular type of file extensions for LFS

 ## Business related terms